Options controlling HTTP message exchange

 HTTP options with default property values.

-obj = matlab.net.http.HTTPOptions(Name,Value) creates
+obj = matlab.net.http.HTTPOptions(Name,Value) creates HTTP options with

-the property name and
+Name is the property name and

-are set to their default values.
+properties are set to their default values.

 Authenticate— Whether Credentials used for authentication